 Mom, you said, “unimportant”.

 I did????
 That was a mistake!
-A mistake, I tells ya!
-I meant to say, Here is Shana, with her time-consuming announcements!
+I meant to say time-consuming.

 …which is beautiful and sad at the same time.
 In my opinion, you know an album is good when you can listen to every song and not skip one.
 I know you say that most songs on albums are B-sides or throw-aways but this is a good album!

 If you say so.

 Anyway, here is “One”, one of the greatest songs ever committed to paper.